A pedestrian's guide to the topological phases of free fermions: Introduction

 The ground states associated with symmetry-protected topological (SPT) phases satisfy two defining properties: \begin{enumerate} \item[(1)] On closed manifolds\footnote{For our purposes, closed manifold is just a fancy way of saying `periodic boundary conditions', meaning a $d$-dimensional torus.}, SPT states are the \emph{unique} gapped ground states of local Hamiltonians $H$ that preserve a given symmetry group $\mathcal{G}$, so that $[g,H] = 0$ for all group elements $g \in \mathcal{G}$.
 Note in particular that the condition of uniqueness forbids spontaneous symmetry breaking. \item[(2)] SPT states cannot be smoothly deformed to a \emph{trivial reference state} without breaking the symmetry. \end{enumerate} We'd usually like to define the trivial reference state as a product state \emph{in position space} = a state that does not exhibit entanglement between different locations.
 For some symmetry classes, this choice is not unique.
 This makes the definition of SPTs a matter of convention.
 We should then really think of SPT order as a relative distinction that guarantees certain families of ground states are not smoothly connected to each other, rather than as an absolute property.

-Note that SPT phases \emph{can} be smoothly deformed to a trivial reference state without a gap closing = without a phase transition, as long as their protecting symmetry is broken somewhere along the path.
+Note that SPT phases \emph{can} usually be smoothly deformed to a trivial reference state without a gap closing = without a phase transition, as long as their protecting symmetry is broken somewhere along the path\footnote{The exception is the Chern insulator that we will encounter in Sec.~\ref{sec: chern}.}.
 As the trivial reference state has no entanglement by definition, SPT phases are therefore also called short-range entangled phases, to distinguish them from long-range entangled \emph{topologically ordered} states that do not require a symmetry for their stability.